Asking why customer service is important is the same as asking why profits are important for any business.

 Your customer service process should be representative of your brand image, mission, vision, and values.
 Acquaint your customers with what your brand represents and the best people to do so are in your customer support department.

 It is your representatives who directly communicate with customers to convince them of your brand’s strengths over those of your competitors.
 So it makes sense to engage your employees and let them act as your brand influencers.

 When your customer support team treats customers well, addresses, and resolves their queries faster, you strengthen your brand equity.
 The team should also be well-versed in your company’s ethics, history, and values.

 Nothing harms the reputation of your business more than delayed responses or ignored customer messages.
 To maintain brand reputation and ensure better customer engagement, you must equip your team with the right tools.
-For instance, with the automation capabilities of help desk software, you can track customer requests from multiple channels and ensure they never get piled up.
+For instance, with the automation capabilities of the help desk ticketing system, you can track customer requests from multiple channels and ensure they never get piled up.

 3. Reduces Employee Attrition Rate

 According to a report by Gallup, companies that have happier employees show 147% higher earnings per share than their competitors.